 Table 5 captures the total number of financial penalties applied over the period.
-Job Seekers/participants may have a penalty applied if they commit a: Failure to Attend or Misconduct at a Provider Appointment; Failure to Attend or Misconduct at an Activity; Failure to Attend or Misconduct at a Third Party Appointment; Failure to Attend or Misconduct at a Job Interview; Failure to Act on a Job Referral; Failure to Agree to a Job Plan; Failure to Undertake Satisfactory Job Search Efforts; Failure to Accept or Commence a Suitable Job; and Voluntary Unemployment or Dismissal Due to Misconduct.
+Job Seekers/participants may have a penalty applied if they commit a: Failure to Attend or Misconduct at a Provider Appointment; Failure to Attend or Misconduct at a Third Party Appointment; Failure to Attend or Misconduct at a Job Interview; Failure to Act on a Job Referral; Failure to Agree to a Job Plan; Failure to Undertake Satisfactory Job Search Efforts; Failure to Accept or Commence a Suitable Job; and Voluntary Unemployment or Dismissal Due to Misconduct.